 - E Return line

 - F Suction line

 - G Fan motor

 - (H) Oil pump

-- K Solenoid valve
+- (K) Solenoid valve

-- M Oil line
+- (M) Oil line

 - N HF ignition unit (with flame monitoring)

 - O Ignition cable

 - Please note

 An incorrect burner control unit prevents the burner from switching off when the set boiler water temperature has been reached and can cause damage to the burner.
-The burner is only locked out when the high limit safety cut-out is triggered.
+The burner is locked out if the high limit safety cut-out responds.